darioffmoreira/jquery_revision/README.md

 ### `05_buildingTabPanelWidget.html`: An example file demonstrating the implementation of a tab panel widget using jQuery.

+This file demonstrates a tab panel widget built using jQuery.
+It enables users to toggle between content sections by clicking on tabs, enhancing user interaction.
+The HTML showcases jQuery usage for dynamic content display, serving as a valuable reference for tab-based navigation in web applications.

 ### `06_buildingJqueryImageSlider.html`: An example file showcasing the implementation of a jQuery image slider.

+This file showcases a jQuery image slider implementation.
+It features smooth transitions between images, customizable animation speed, and pause functionality.
+Users can pause/resume the slider by clicking a button or hovering over it.
+The HTML illustrates jQuery integration for creating a versatile image slider in web projects.

 ## Contributing